Careers360 Logo

 electronic configuration of

-Question 8.19 Compare the stability of +2 oxidation state for the elements of the first transition series.
+Question 4.19 Compare the stability of +2 oxidation state for the elements of the first transition series.

 Answer :

 According to our observation, except scandium, all other elements of the first row shows +2 oxidation state.
 On moving from Sc to Mn the number of oxidation states increases but from Mn to Zn number of oxidation states decreases due to a decrease in unpaired electrons.
-The stability of +2 oxidation state increase on moving from Sc to Zn due to increase in difficulty level of removal of the third electron from d -orbital.
+The stability of +2 oxidation state increases on moving from Sc to Zn due to the increase in the difficulty level of removal of the third electron from d -orbital.

 Sc